wilsonplau/japanese-verb-api/README.md

-This was created during my time as a student at Code Chrysalis.

 ## About this Project

-This is an API that handles all Japanese verb conjugations.
+This is an GraphQL API that handles all Japanese verb conjugations.
 The base data provided in this project provides for approximately 300 verbs as a starting point, but the database can also be populated via the API provided.
 In addition, the API handles conjugations for all verbs when the type of the verb (ru-verb, u-verb, irregular) is specified.

 ## Usage

 To configure the server, modify `knexfile.js` with your database configurations.
 This API uses a postgresql server by default.